GoogleCloudPlatform/storage-samples/Automation.md

     --display-name="Backup Script Service Account"
 ```

 2. Grant permissions on the backup project where your backup plan and backup vaults reside (YOUR-PROJECT-NAME):
+   - Update the below to use your project name where your backup plan resides.

 ```
 # Base permissions